-The program allows independent selection of courses based on the student's interest and have the potential for broad interdisciplinary study, with a specialization in two to three areas.
-These programs promote the development of knowledge that lies on the points of intersection of disciplines and therefore provides the opportunity to bridge gaps created by overspecialization.
+The program allows independent selection of courses based on the student's interest and has the potential for broad interdisciplinary study, with a specialization in two to three areas.
+These programs promote the development of knowledge that lies on the points of intersection of disciplines and therefore provide the opportunity to bridge gaps created by overspecialization.

 The General Studies programs can provide the required background for a variety of professions or further study.
+They afford flexibility in a rapidly changing world of work.